jzawislak/Helipad-recognition/README.md

     4. Filter H signs based on calculated shape descriptors.
 2. Detect circle signs.
 The same algorithm as for H sign.
 The only difference is leaving yellow instead of white.
 3. Combine H and circle together and filter only pairs with close centers.

+###Second algorithm steps are as follows:

+1. Apply multiple times 3x3 average, low pass filtering (usually between 1 and 3 times).
+2. Segmentation on colorful image.
+3. Calculate shape descriptors (only once).
+4. Detect H signs based on calculated shape descriptors.
+5. Detect circles based on calculated shape descriptors.
+6. Combine H and circle together and filter only pairs with close centers.

+Second algorithm is much slower